 2022-23 Academic Year – A limited number of apartments will be allocated to undergraduate students

-Welcome to the Lettie Pate Whitehead Evans Graduate Complex, commonly referred to as the Grad Complex located at 713 S. Henry Street.
+Welcome to the Lettie Pate Whitehead Evans Graduate Complex located at 713 S. Henry Street.
 Students are often found picking up their mail in the 800 building or enjoying an evening socializing.
 On-site laundry facilities are found in the 300 building.
 Located next to the Law School, residents live in two, three or four-bedroom apartments.
-Each resident has a private bedroom and shares the living room, dining area and kitchen.
-The bedroom includes an extra-long twin bed, mattress, study desk and chair, chest of drawers and closet space.
-Each apartment has a walk-in kitchen with a refrigerator, stove and oven.
-The living room dining areas include a table with four chairs, a 2 or 3 person sofa, coffee tables and an end table.
+Each resident has a private bedroom and shares the living room, dining area, and kitchen.
+The bedroom includes an extra-long twin bed, mattress, study desk and chair, chest of drawers, and closet space.
+Each apartment has a walk-in kitchen with a refrigerator, stove, and oven.
+The living room dining areas include a table with four chairs, a 2 or 3 person sofa, coffee tables, and an end table.
 Each apartment has full bathroom facilities, two in the quad apartments.
 Students enrolled full-time in one of the five graduate/professional programs - Arts & Sciences, Law, Education, Business Administration or VIMS - are eligible to live in the Complex.
 Space is allocated proportionally among students from the different schools.

 - Air Conditioning

-Click on a link below to find out more specifics about each topic or go to our Frequently Asked Questions page specificially designed for residents of the Graduate Complex.
+Click on a link below to find out more specifics about each topic or go to our Frequently Asked Questions page specifically designed for residents of the Graduate Complex.

 - Building Amenities

 - Room Rates